moniaros/AgentRisePortal/README.md

     -   **Custom Event Tracking:** Key user interactions, such as submitting a testimonial or completing an AI gap analysis, are tracked with custom events pushed to the `dataLayer`, allowing for detailed conversion monitoring in Google Analytics.
 -   **Components:** `GTMProvider.tsx`, `RouteAnalyticsTracker.tsx`, `Sitemap.tsx`.
 -   **Services:** `services/analytics.ts`.

-#### Navigation & CRM Improvements
--   **New "Overview" Section:** The main sidebar has been restructured to include a new top-level "Overview" section for high-level dashboards.
--   **New "CRM" Section:** A collapsible parent menu item for "CRM" has been added to organize all related functionalities.
-    -   **Customers & Leads (`/micro-crm`):** The CRM and Leads pages have been merged into a single, unified view.
-This page now lists recent leads at the top ("pinned") followed by the full customer list, with a shared search bar to filter both.
-    -   **Import Policy (AI) (`/gap-analysis`):** The "AI Gap Analysis" page has been renamed and repurposed as a primary tool for importing policy data into the CRM.
--   **Embedded AI Analysis:** The customer detail page (`/customer/:id`) now features an embedded "AI Policy Analysis" panel.
-This allows agents to upload and analyze a policy document directly within the customer's profile, with the analysis results automatically logged to the customer's timeline for a complete record.

 ### Comprehensive Pages and Routing Documentation